 Where are you from and where do you reside?

-I am Portuguese, from Porto, and I am currently living in Copenhagen, Denmark.
+I am Portuguese, from Porto, and lived in Copenhagen, Denmark for some time.
+I am currently living in New York.

 What necessities do you require when making your art (radio, specific paintbrushes)?

 When creating my drawings, all I need is a pencil and paper.

 Describe a typical day in the studio for you.